Sign In / Sign Out

-Utilizing the nationally-recognized Communication Assessment Learning Lab, this program trains and prepares students for in-depth study into what contributes to (and detracts from) effective human communication, recognizing that the art of communication is far more nuanced than simple speaking and writing prowess.
+In utilizing the nationally recognized CommLabASU, this program trains and prepares students for in-depth study into what contributes to and detracts from effective human communication, recognizing that the art of communication is far more nuanced than simple speaking and writing prowess.

 New College of Interdisciplinary Arts & Sciences

 A major map outlines the degree’s requirements for graduation.